MARIETTA DOMESTIC VIOLENCE DEFENSE LAWYER

 If the police were called for a domestic disturbance, you will likely be charged if they see reasonable proof of that disturbance, such as a mark on another person’s body.
 They will then recommend that the alleged victim pursue a temporary protective order (TPO), which could:

 If the other party does secure a TPO against you, do not violate that order.
-No contact means no contact by any means, including phone, mail, e-mail, social media or even passing messages through a relative or other third party.
+No contact means no contact by any means, including phone, mail, e-mail, social media or even passing messages through a relative or another third party.
 Any contact may be grounds for further criminal charges, such as aggravated stalking, which is a felony.

 At The Young Law Firm, we do not want the allegations against you to escalate.
 Defense lawyer Diana Whipkey Young will conduct a thorough investigation to protect your rights.
 She is prepared to uncover any weakness in the allegations against you or any evidence that can be used in your favor.